return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/intel_uc_c.rst

 modparam varies between platforms and it is hardcoded in driver code.
 Any other modparam value is only monitored against availability of the related hardware or firmware definitions.

+In case of "guc_log_level" option this function will attempt to modify it only if it was initially set to "auto(-1)" or if initial value was "enable(1..4)" on platforms without the GuC.
+Default value for this modparam varies between platforms and is usually set to "disable(0)" unless GuC is enabled on given platform and the driver is compiled with debug config when this modparam will default to "enable(1..4)".

 .. _`intel_uc_init_mmio`: